michael-simons/bootiful-databases/README.md

 ## Installing jOOQ Pro

-This demo uses an Oracle Enterprise Edition database, so it needs a jOOQ Professional edition to run.
+This demo uses an Oracle Standard Edition 2 database, so it needs a jOOQ Professional edition to run.
 You can get a free, 30 days trial edition here: [jOOQ Download](http://www.jooq.org/download/).

 ## Ressourcen